JamesQian1999/macOS-NFC-Tool/README.md

 # NFC-Tool
 A straightforward and efficient macOS application designed for cloning NFC cards onto blank cards with ease.
+The code have tested on ACR122U.

 ## 🚀 How to run the tool:
 1. Install the app using the provided DMG file.